-This class will consider 18th and early 19th century European interpretations of key Asian texts.
-The reactions of Early Modern thinkers to the "Oriental world," as it was known, reflect the philosophical concerns of Europeans at different times in the Early Modern period.
-For example, Enlightenment thinkers sometimes used Asian ideas to criticize European traditions, whereas post-Enlightenment philosophers of history tended to depict the non-Western world as less free or progressive than Western European cultures.
-Not surprisingly, then, Early Modern conceptions of Asia were often crude or idealized.
-We will assess both the merits of Early Modern interpretations of Asian thought and what these interpretations reveal about the self-consciousness of European thinkers in the Early Modern period.
+This class will consider 16th to early 19th century European interpretations of key Asian texts.
+The reactions of early modern thinkers to the "Oriental world," as it was known, reflect the philosophical concerns of Europeans at different times in the early modern period.
+For example, Enlightenment thinkers sometimes used Asian ideas to criticize European traditions, whereas post-Enlightenment philosophers of history tended to depict the nonwestern world as less free or progressive than western European cultures.
+Not surprisingly, then, early modern conceptions of Asia were often crude or idealized.
+We will assess both the merits of early modern interpretations of Asian thought and what these interpretations reveal about the self-consciousness of European thinkers in the early modern period.